flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 <div class="render-all">

-Now, in order to determine the responsiveness of the units, it's helpful to use the {func}`~pynapple.process.perievent.compute_perievent` function: this will align units' spiking timestamps with the onset of the stimulus repetitions and take an average over them.
+Now, in order to determine the responsiveness of the units, it's helpful to use the [compute_perievent](https://pynapple.org/generated/pynapple.process.perievent.html#pynapple.process.perievent.compute_perievent) function: this will align units' spiking timestamps with the onset of the stimulus repetitions and take an average over them.

 Let's use that function to construct two separate perievent dictionaries, one aligned to the start of the white stimuli, one aligned to the start of the black, and they should run from 250 msec before to 500 msec after the event.

 </div>

+(compute-perievent)=
 ```{code-cell} ipython3
 :tags: [render-all]